rootsongjc/kubernetes-handbook/content/en/blog/preserve-source-ip-in-istio/index.md

 ## Use Case Examples

+The following are common scenarios for source IP addresses.

+### Access Control Based on Source IP Address

 In Istio, you can configure access control policies based on source IP using the Ingress Gateway.
 This is achieved by setting the authorization policy for the Ingress Gateway to restrict access based on source IP addresses.

 The following diagram shows the flow of traffic: